 For more on the city’s loveliest parks and gardens, see this page.

 Annual Events Worth Seeing, & Noteworthy Exhibits in 2019

 For many, the biggest draw cards of a December getaway to Paris are the holiday festivities, markets and decorations– and I certainly can’t deny their appeal!

-To figure out where to head this year, see my full guide to Christmas markets open in 2018 over at TripSavvy (generally updated sometime in early November, when dates for all the markets are announced).
+To figure out where to head this year, see my full guide to Christmas markets open in 2019 over at TripSavvy (generally updated sometime in early-to-mid November, when dates for all the markets are announced).